himoral/himoral.github.io/_pages/about.md

 Research Interest
 ======
 Unlike other students, my current research covers a wide range of topics from digital platform and innovation to human-AI interaction and consumer behaviour.
-And i dived them into three main topics:
+And i categories them into three main topics:

 1.Digital Platform and Innovation